Definitions

 Article Processing Charge (APC)

 Fees levied by a journal for publishing an article open access.
 They are sometimes charged by open access journals and may be their only source of income.
-Hybrid journals always charge APCs for an article to be available open access, this is an additional income source to subscriptions.
+Hybrid journals always charge APCs for an article to published open access.
+For hybrid journals, this is an additional income source to subscriptions.

 APCs may be paid by an author, their institution, or a funding body.
-These charges may be waived if an institutional open access publishing agreement is active.
+These charges may be waived if an institutional open access publishing agreement is in place.

 Book Processing Charge (BPC) / Chapter Processing Charge (CPC)

-Fees levied by a book publisher for publishing a book or individual book chapter open access.
-Most major academic book publishers will publish open access for a BPC or CPC.
-Some open access book publishers do not levy BPCs or CPCs, instead being supported by institutions, organisations, or grants.
-BPCs, and CPCs may be paid by an author, their institution, or a funding body.
+Fees levied by a book publisher for publishing a book or book chapter open access.
+Most major academic book publishers will charge a BPC or CPC to publish open access.
+Some open access book publishers do not levy BPCs or CPCs, being supported by institutions and other funders.
+BPCs and CPCs may be paid by an author, their institution, or a funding body.

 Creative Commons licences

 The most open of the licences is the Creative Commons Attribution (CC BY) licence.
-This licence allows authors to retain their copyright while granting others permission to distribute, use, adapt, remix, and build upon the material, so long as attribution is given to the creator.
-This is the preferred, and sometimes required, licence of the Australian Research Council (ARC) and National Health and Medical Research Council (NHMRC), as well as many international research funders.
+This licence allows authors to retain their copyright while granting others permission to distribute, use, adapt, remix, and build upon the material.
+It only requires that attribution is given to the original creator.
+This is the preferred licence of the Australian Research Council (ARC), the National Health and Medical Research Council (NHMRC), and the University of Melbourne.

-The most restrictive is the Creative Commons Attribution-NonCommercial-NoDerivatives (CC BY-NC-ND) licence.
-This licence does not allow for any commercial uses or the creation and sharing of any adaptations or derivative versions.
-It greatly restricts how others can use the work and, when adopted as part of an exclusive licence to publish with a publisher, can result in a significant loss of author rights.
+The most restrictive licence is the Creative Commons Attribution-NonCommercial-NoDerivatives (CC BY-NC-ND) licence.
+This licence does not allow for any commercial uses or the sharing of any adaptations or derivatives.
+It greatly restricts how others can use the work.
+When adopted as part of an exclusive licence to publish with a publisher, it can result in a significant loss of author rights.

 Elements